DISCOVER THE COURAGE TO BE YOU!

 Whether it is spray paint, porch paint, craft paint or wall paint – nothing can provide an instant makeover and facelift like paint.
 In our bedroom we needed to remove the carpet for allergy reasons, but were not at a point to make the financial investment in hardwoods.
 For a temporary solution I used porch paint and a stencil I created on my floors.
 It gave my room a very personal touch for very little money.
 I like it enough that I’ll probably put off getting those hardwoods installed for a lot longer.
 I’ve also recently began spray painting all the brass hinges in my home to a dark bronze.
 The investment is minimal, but it is an instant update in my home.

-3. Always look in the clearance and damaged sections of craft and home improvement stores.
+3. Always look in the clearance and damaged section

 For my daughter’s bedroom I wanted to fill the walls with various frames, but a collection of large frames can quickly become expensive.
 I’m not naturally drawn to the color gold, but gold & silver were the main colors I found in the sale and damaged goods.
 I began gathering frames of similar colors and style.
 Initially I thought I’d paint them all a bright color, but once I saw them laid out next to eachother I really liked the eclectic look of them.
 This rule can be applied to other collections too.
 I have done the same with turquoise glass jars and globes.